kyegomez/swarms/swarms/agents/README.MD

 Introduction to Agents in Swarms
 ================================

 Welcome to the revolutionary world of Agents in Swarms.
-If you're familiar with my philosophy from the Linux world, you'll know that I'm a big believer in simplicity, modularity, and the power of open collaboration.
+I'm a big believer in simplicity, modularity, and the power of open collaboration.
 The same principles apply here.

 Agents are the individual building blocks in a swarm.
 They are the worker bees, each with a specific task, but all working together towards a common goal.
 In our case, an agent is a combination of a Language Model (LLM), Long Term Memory, and Tools.